By continuing to browse the site you are agreeing to our use of cookies. For more details about cookies and how to manage them, see our cookie policy.

 1 kt/kt copper production

-The majority of the waste generated by the Group is in the form of waste rock from the mining of overburden, mainly at the Group’s open pit mines at Aktogay, Bozshakol and Bozymchak.
-The generation of waste rock at Aktogay and Bozshakol is not considered to be a significant stakeholder issue due to the remote locations of the mines, their low strip ratios and their separation distances from local communities.
-Waste rock mining increased in 2021 by 22% to 24.7 Mt (2020: 20.3 Mt) in line with the mine plans.
+During 2024, the Group generated waste rock from the mining of overburden, mainly at its open pit mines at Aktogay and Bozshakol.
+The generation of waste rock at Aktogay and Bozshakol is not considered to be a significant stakeholder issue due to the remote locations of the mines, their low strip ratios and their distances from local communities.
+At Aktogay and Bozshakol the increase in waste rock mined reflected the necessary volumes of stripping under the sites’ mining plans.
+Additionally, in the prior year a greater volume of rock was repurposed for use in roads or embankments and was therefore excluded from the 2023 waste volumes.
+At Bozymchak, waste rock volumes reduced significantly as the site has now transitioned to the underground phase of its operations.

 A comprehensive waste management programme